 Bangers and Mash Bread Recipe

-Do I ever have a doozey of a Bangers and Mash story for you!
-And then, I take Bangers and Mash and spin it on its head with a recipe for Bangers and Mash Bread.
+Today, I take Bangers and Mash and spin it on its head with a recipe for Bangers and Mash Bread.
 Yes, that means mashed potato bread loaded with crumbled sausage and red onion.
 You can’t wait to try it, can you?
-This is all part of the most recent #MakeItMine Challenge, which, you guessed it, is all about Bangers and Mash.

 My professor’s claim that day in class was that each region (and sometimes even each high school) has its own names for its cliques.
 Many schools use Jocks and Preps but often different words as well.
 And some schools have a whole slew of unique terms.